javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

       .catch(err => alert(err));  // <-- .catch handles the error object
     ```

 That's very convenient, because `finally` is not meant to process a promise result.
 So it passes it through.
+However, if `finally` throws an error, that promise will be rejected with that value instead.

 We'll talk more about promise chaining and result-passing between handlers in the next chapter.